 Jeff Record received a B.A. degree in Philosophy from Santa Clara University, and works as a teaching assistant with special needs children at a local school.
 He recently co-authored with Christopher C. Child, “William and Lydia (Swift) Young of Windham, Connecticut: A John Howland and Richard Warren Line,” for the Mayflower Descendant.
 Jeff enjoys helping his ancestors complete their unfinished business, and successfully petitioned the Secretary of the Army to overturn a 150 year old dishonorable Civil War discharge.
-An Elder with the Mother Lode Colony of Mayflower Descendants in the State of California, Jeff and his wife currently live with their Golden Retriever near California’s Gold Country where he continues to explore, discover, and research family history.
+A former Elder with the Mother Lode Colony of Mayflower Descendants in the State of California, Jeff and his wife currently live with their Golden Retriever near California’s Gold Country where he continues to explore, discover, and research family history.

 View all posts by Jeff Record →

 The truth is, I’ve rewritten this post about five times.
 Who really wants to lead with an image of a German royal in official Nazi dress?
 What could a guy like this possibly have to say?
 Lately, though, I have been looking for something bigger in the “unusual connections” department.
 I’ve been wanting one of those Paul Harvey moments, in which a family connection leads you to a broader perspective on the world—something that reveals “the rest of the story.”1

 Recently, while watching a randomly stumbled-upon TV program, I learned about diamonds stolen during World War II.
 These particular diamonds were purloined by American service personnel from members of German royalty with Nazi connections.
 The story piqued my interest, and I had to wonder—could I have any genealogical connection to this fairly recent history of stolen diamonds, some “likely Nazis,” and the German royal family?
 Continue reading A Kingdom of No Ends→